maemo-leste/maemo-user-guide/source/chapters/settings.rst

 Disable proximity check
 """""""""""""""""""""""

-Check to disable proximity check when automaticaly answering calls.
+Check to disable proximity check when automatically answering calls.

 If this is checked, the call will be automatically answered even if the device is not held to the ear.